 necessary travel documents for the returnees and providing experts to assist

 with the return operations.

-Maritime Aerial Surveillance provides a new way to monitor Europe’s external borders and sharing this information in real time, allowing for instant reactions by Frontex and national authorities to events such as rescue operations and suspected cross-border criminal activities.
+Multipurpose Aerial Surveillance provides a new way to monitor Europe’s external borders and share this information in real time, allowing for instant reactions by Frontex and national authorities to events such as rescue operations and suspected cross-border criminal activities.

 MAS uses surveillance planes that stream video and other data from the Central Mediterranean directly to the Frontex Situation Centre (FSC) at the agency’s headquarters in Warsaw, along with relevant national and European authorities.